Salekin-13/TinyFed-sim-FLOWER/README.md

-# Simulating TinyML-class Hardware in Flower
+# Simulating TinyML-class Learning in Flower

 Re-implementation of the federated learning setup from
 *“Optimizing Federated Learning on TinyML Devices for Privacy Protection and Energy Efficiency in IoT Networks”* using the **Flower** framework.